highamm/datascience234/docs/index.md

 ### Accessibility Statement

-If you have a learning difference/disability or other health impairment and need accommodations please be sure to contact the Student Accessibility Services Office right away so they can help you get the accommodations you require.
+If you have a specific learning profile, medical and or mental health condition and need accommodations, please be sure to contact the Student Accessibility Services Office right away so they can help you get the accommodations you require.
 If you need to use any accommodations in this class, please meet with your instructor early and provide them with your Individualized Educational Accommodation Plan (IEAP) letter so you can have the best possible experience this semester.

 Although not required, your instructor would like to know of any accommodations that are needed at least 10 days before a quiz or test.
 Please be proactive and set up an appointment to meet with someone from the Student Accessibility Services Office.